qrider71/tacho/README.md

 means you only need few measurements to calculate a reasonable approximation for the average execution time.
 Vice versa, a high value means you need a higher number of measurements.
 The 95% confidence interval expresses a range for which you can be 95% confident that the "true" average execution time value is contained.
-If you have a strong variation in measured data the range will be quide broad.
-To narrow down this range you need to increase the number of measurements (-tachoRepeat). n_recommended estimates the number of measurements you probably will need to get a confidence intervall of +/- 5% around the average value.
+If you have a strong variation in measured data the range will be quite broad.
+To narrow down this range you need to increase the number of measurements (-tachoRepeat). n_recommended estimates the number of measurements you probably will need to get a confidence interval of +/- 5% around the average value.

 Consult https://en.wikipedia.org/wiki/Confidence_interval to get some more information